Richard Trumka, longtime president of AFL-CIO, dies at 72

 “Rich’s story is the American story — he was the son and grandson of Italian and Polish immigrants and began his career mining coal.
 He never forgot where he came from,” Manchin said.

 Beaumont reported from Des Moines, Iowa.
-Associated Press reporter Bill Barrow contributed from Atlanta.
+Associated Press reporter Bill Barrow contributed to this report from Atlanta.

 This story has been corrected to show that Nemacolin is in southwest Pennsylvania, not southeast.